 - Loose stools

 There is another important point: piperine does not only affect curcumin.
 It can also alter the absorption or metabolism of some medications by affecting intestinal transporters and liver enzymes.
-That does not mean everyone should avoid it, but people taking prescription drugs should be more cautious with high-piperine supplements.
+That does not mean everyone should avoid it, but people taking prescription drugs should be more cautious with concentrated piperine supplements.

-People with the highest need for caution include those who:
+People with the most reason for caution include those who:

 - Take multiple daily medications